 There are direct flights to the island from throughout Europe from spring until the approach of winter.
 Domestically, Rhodes is linked by flights to Athens and Thessaloniki, while ferry services go to other Greek Islands and to Marmaris on the Turkish Mainland.

-Other than the Old Town of Rhodes, and perhaps the busy resorts of Faliraki and Lindos, families have plenty of choices.
-Faliraki and Lindos for example are well-known resorts on Rhodes, catering for overseas visitors looking for good bars and restaurants, and a lively nightlife.
-Other smaller places cater for holidaymakers wanting a quiet time.
+Other than Rhodes Old Town, and perhaps the busy resorts of Faliraki and Lindos, families have plenty of choices.
+Faliraki and Lindos for example are well-known resort towns on Rhodes, catering for overseas visitors looking for good bars and restaurants, and a lively nightlife.

 The attractions of sand and sea together with watersports, above and below the waves are readily available right around Rhodes’ extensive coast.
 Rhodes is around 50 miles long and 24 miles wide but has a coastline of almost 160 miles.